What is Computational Fluid Dynamics

 - Uncertainty in the pressure wave

 For the above, many simplified models consisting of mathematical correlations with parameters of occurrences under real-world scenarios are available.
-This kind of available models can reliably represent explosions and determine the profile of overpressure.
-Among other, the TNT equivalence, TNO Multi–energy and Baker–Strehlow (Used in QRA).
+This kind of available model can reliably represent explosions and determine the profile of overpressure.
+Among others, are the TNT equivalence, TNO Multi-energy, and Baker–Strehlow (Used in QRA).

 The results of these methods have been used to allocate process units and containment systems.
 Unfortunately, these models do not consider the effect of obstacles in the explosion.
 Despite this, these models have been used frequently due to their simplicity.